Sonic Frontiers: Writing

-Ian Flynn, who had notably worked on several Sonic The Hedgehog comic books, was brought on to write Frontiers story.
+Ian Flynn, who had worked on several Sonic The Hedgehog comic books, was brought on to write Frontiers story.

 Ian Flynn, who wrote Sonic the Hedgehog comics published by Archie Comics and IDW Publishing and episodes of the Sonic Boom TV series, wrote the script.
 Iizuka asked Flynn to write Frontiers after reading his work on the IDW comics.
 He felt Flynn understood the Sonic cast and would bring "a great improvement to the characters' emotions and dialogue".
 Iizuka noted that the story differs from previous Sonic games in that it is less humorous and does not make the player's goal obvious, instead challenging them to figure out how to solve problems themselves.

 Whereas Flynn had pitched his previous Sonic stories himself, Sega dictated Frontierss premise and which characters Flynn was allowed to use.
 Flynn considered it "a dream come true" to write a major Sonic game, and he was able to present ideas for using more characters to Sonic Team.
 Kishimoto said this created a "cooperative back and forth".
 Given the nonlinear approach, Flynn found pacing the story was "the biggest question" and "had to be massaged and revised as the game's structure took shape".
 Kishimoto did the Japanese localization using Flynn's script as a base, making changes to suit the Japanese market.